Lightstreamer/Lightstreamer-kafka-connector/README.md

   > [!NOTE]
   > While we've provided examples in JavaScript (suitable for web browsers) and Java (geared towards desktop applications), you are encouraged to utilize any of the [Lightstreamer client SDKs](https://lightstreamer.com/download/#client-sdks) for developing clients in other environments, including iOS, Android, Python, and more.

-3. Publish the events.
+### 3. Publish the events

-   The [`examples/quickstart-producer`](examples/quickstart-producer/) folder hosts a simple Kafka producer to publish simulated market events for the _QuickStart_ app.
+   The [`examples/quickstart-producer`](/examples/quickstart-producer/) folder hosts a simple Kafka producer to publish simulated market events for the _QuickStart_ app.

    Before launching the producer, you first need to build it.
 Open a new shell from the folder and execute the command: